Game Theory and The Prisoner’s Dilemma

 p1_means = make_array() #This stores an array of each player 1's average jail time for a particular game.

-p2_means = make_array() #This stores an array of each player 2's average jail time for a particular game.
+p2_means = make_array() #This stores an array of each player 2's average jail time for a particular game.for i in range(len(players)):

 for j in range(i+1, len(players)):